ON THIS PAGE

 Making NZ predator free by 2050 will allow our native wildlife to flourish once more.

-The Predator Free 2050 mission is focused on the complete removal of five most damaging predators: rats, stoats, ferrets, weasels and possums.
+The Predator Free 2050 mission is focused on the complete removal of five predators: rats, stoats, ferrets, weasels and possums.
 Other introduced predators such as hedgehogs and feral cats also have an impact on our native flora and fauna.

 Predator Free 2050 has already been a catalyst for action.
 Individuals, hapū, families and communities have been quick to embrace the goal.